 Wandering through Central Memorial Park, Calgary’s oldest public park, I chat with members of the Mazovia Polish dance group.
 A few metres away members of a Chinese community group laugh together and snap photos using their phones.

 The costumes emphasise the ethnic diversity of the peoples who settled the prairies and urban areas of Alberta.
-This summer Canadians are celebrating the 150th anniversary of Confederation, the act of political union that is regarded as the birth of the modern state.
+During the summer of 2017 Canadians celebrated the 150th anniversary of Confederation, the act of political union that is regarded as the birth of the modern state.
 It was formally known as the British North America Act of 1867, but, clearly, many immigrants came from elsewhere in Europe and beyond.

 Police officers in Stetsons